ankur-kalita/Stock_Screening_Tool/README.md

 To set up the application, follow these steps:

-1. Clone the repository using the command `git clone https://github.com/your-username/stock-screener.git`
+1. Clone the repository using the command `git clone https://github.com/ankur-kalita/Stock_Screening_Tool.git`
-2. Navigate to the project directory using the command `cd stock-screener`
-3. Install the required dependencies using the command `npm install`
+2. Install the required dependencies using the command `npm install`
-4. Start the application using the command `npm run dev`
+3. Start the application using the command `npm run dev`

 **Usage**